CDRH/datura/docs/4_developers/saxon.md

 A system Saxon JAR is used with scripting via a [Bash executable](#bash-executable)

 ## Install System JAR

+Here is a reference for the Saxon version that various CDRH servers are using:

+- whitman: 9.7.0.2J
+- cdrh and cather: 9.6.0.4J

 ```bash
 # Make directory named for the version:
 sudo mkdir /usr/local/share/saxon-(version)